archlich03/pbpis/.github/ISSUE_TEMPLATE/microsoft_oauth_issue.md

 - Assigned Role:

 ## 🔗 Account Linking Status
-- [ ] User has existing PBPIS account
+- [ ] User has existing POBIS account
 - [ ] User is trying to link Microsoft account
 - [ ] User is trying to unlink Microsoft account
 - [ ] New user registration via Microsoft